 Online language learning is a highly saturated market, and Mondly has some tough competition.

 There are numerous similar apps that provide users with practical tools and unique features to help them overcome potential learning obstacles.
 Some use special learning methods, while others rely on the quality of the lessons.

 In this section, we’ll talk about Mondly’s biggest competitors: Duolingo, Busuu, Rosetta Stone, and Babbel.
 We’ll discuss their similarities and things that set them apart from each other.

 Mondly vs. Duolingo

 Duolingo and Mondly have many things in common.
-They both offer almost the exact same number of languages (Mondly has 33, while Duolingo has 35) and allow their users to choose between a free and paid plan.
+They offer a similar number of languages (Mondly has 41, while Duolingo has 35) and allow their users to choose between a free and paid plan.
 Furthermore, both apps rely on conversation and vocabulary practices as the primary language learning methods, and they don’t focus so much on grammar.